Kanishk-Mishra/Video-Stabilizer/README.md

 - Works best for single walking subject; multiple people may reduce accuracy.
 - Background removal not yet implemented.
 - YOLOv8 CPU is slow; GPU recommended for real-time use.

+---

+## 🧾 Author
+**Kanishk Mishra**
+📍 IITM BS Degree in Data Science and Applications
+💻 Passionate about AI, ML, and Data-driven systems